ethereum/EIPs/EIPS/eip-X.md

 function setContent(bytes32 node, bytes32 hash) public only_owner(node);
 ```

-Whenever user need to visit the ENS content, we call the `content` method to get the IPFS hex data, transfer to the Base58 format, and return the IPFS resources to use.
+Whenever users need to visit the ENS content, we call the `content` method to get the IPFS hex data, transfer to the Base58 format, and return the IPFS resources to use.

 ```
 function content(bytes32 node) public view returns (bytes32);